tgunr/mcp-client-for-ollama/README.md

 | `reset-config` | `rc` | Reset configuration to defaults (all tools enabled) |
 | `quit` | `q` | Exit the client |

-### Tool Selection Interface
+### Tool and Server Selection

-The tool selection interface allows you to enable or disable specific tools:
+The tool and server selection interface allows you to enable or disable specific tools:

 - Enter **numbers** separated by commas (e.g. `1,3,5`) to toggle specific tools
 - Enter **ranges** of numbers (e.g. `5-8`) to toggle multiple consecutive tools